-FAIRMONT, W.Va., June 14, 2017 /PRNewswire/ -- Mon Power, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), has hired 20 new line and substation employees from the Power Systems Institute (PSI) training program as part of its ongoing efforts to enhance service reliability for customers in West Virginia.
+FAIRMONT, W.Va., June 11, 2014 /PRNewswire/ -- Mon Power, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), has hired eight new line and substation employees as part of its ongoing efforts to enhance service reliability for customers in West Virginia.

-"The PSI program is the pipeline that ensures we have well-trained, highly skilled employees to provide safe, reliable electric service for our customers," said Holly Kauffman, president of FirstEnergy's West Virginia Operations.
-"The new graduates will work shoulder-to-shoulder with our veteran linemen and substation personnel, and fill key jobs as current employees retire."
+"The PSI program is an effective pipeline for adding well-trained, highly skilled employees to our workforce," said Holly Kauffman, president of FirstEnergy's West Virginia Operations.
+"By teaming with our veteran linemen and substation personnel, these new employees will help ensure reliable service for our customers, now and in the future."

 The PSI curriculum requires two-and-a-half days each week spent at Pierpont completing academic course work with the remainder of the week spent at a Mon Power training facility in White Hall, W.Va., focusing on safe work practices and procedures in the electrical environment.
 Ultimately, students earn an associate of applied science degree in Electric Utility Technology.